SondreHauk/TTK4145-Sanntid/README.md

 ## When is the light set?
 The handling of the `cab lights` is done locally on the elevator.
 If an elevator recevies a cab order it updates its `order matrix` and sets the corresponding cab light.
 Likewise, if it completes a cab order, it updates its order matrix and turns off the cab light.

 The `hall lights` is handled by the primary.
 The primary knows that an `order is accepted` when the assigned elevator returns an `elevator state` with the corresponding order set active, i.e with an updated order matrix.
-It is only then that the primary know for sure that the order is accepted, and the corresponding light can be set.
+With this in mind, the primary uses the order matrices from the elevators to update the hall lights.
+It does this in a `hall light matrix`, which is essentially a union of all the order matrices.
+The hall light matrix is then broadcasted to the elevators, who updates their corresponding hall lights.

-The primary keeps track of the lights in a `hall light matrix`.
-This matrix is essentially a union of all the order matrices.
-The hall light matrix is then broadcasted to the elevators, who updates their corresponding lights.
+`primary -- order --> elevator -- order matrix --> primary -- hall light matrix --> elevator`